gaecan04/krusty-club/README.md

 -   indicates that a drone could not forward a packet because the next hop in the route was not its neighbor

--   the client interprets this as a crash of the problem node and removes it from its `network_graph` using `remove_node_from_graph`
+-   if the node is crashed: The client removes the problematic node from its internal map node_id_to_index and its network_graph (the representation of the network topology)

+-   if the node is still active (connection failure): The client removes the link (arc) from its network_graph that connects the previous node in the route to the problem_node_id, in both directions.
+It also removes any senders directed to that node from its packet_send map

--   the route for that session is marked for recalculation (`route_needs_recalculation = true`) and the route stored in the `route_cache` for the destination is invalidated
+In both cases, the route for the session involved is marked for recalculation (route_needs_recalculation = true), and any cache route to the final destination is invalidated, making it necessary to find a new route in the future.

 **`NackType::DestinationIsDrone`**: